Richard Ashrowan

 Richard Ashrowan, (English, born 1966) is a moving image/video artist working in Scotland.
-He specializes in multi-screen moving image installations, most often relating to themes connected with natural landscapes.
-His work has been widely exhibited in the UK and Europe.
+He specializes in multi-screen moving image installations, relating to themes connected with natural landscapes.

 Biography

 Ashrowan was born in 1966, in Essex, England.
 After training in Chinese Medicine he was a founder member of the charity Open Road, he played with an experimental ambient/techno band Shen in the early 1990s.
 From 2002 to 2007 he worked in partnership with Scottish artist Alexander Hamilton under the name 'Hamilton & Ashrowan'.
 The Threshold Artspace, a large and fully networked multi-media 30 screen digital canvas installation in Perth Concert Hall, was conceived by Hamilton & Ashrowan.

 Since 2007 Ashrowan has worked independently, creating works largely derived from locations in Scotland, including Fingal's Cave on Staffa and the Anglo-Scottish border.
 His works have been exhibited at the Foksal Gallery and Fabrycka Sztuki in Poland, the Brukenthal Museum and Casa Artelor in Romania, the Scottish National Portrait Gallery in Edinburgh, An Tobar in Tobermory, The Forest Gallery, Selkirk, the Ruskin Gallery in Cambridge, and the Threshold Artspace in Perth.
 Alongside his practice he is currently (2009) pursuing a postgraduate research project at Edinburgh College of Art.
 He lives and works in the Scottish Borders.